SekiroRong/KAN-AutoEncoder/README.md

 My toy example shows that KAN is way better than MLP in representing sinusoidal signals, which may indicate the great potential of KAN to be the new baseline of AutoEncoder.

 ## Results & Interesting Findings
-Firstly, KAE is able to compress a 128-dimension signal into 5 dimensions and reconstruct the signal back to 128 dimensions approximately lossless:
+Firstly, KAE is able to compress a 128-dimension unseen sinusoidal signal into 5 dimensions and reconstruct the signal back to 128 dimensions approximately lossless:

 ![recon_signal.jpg](assets/recon_signal.jpg)